Prevent Summer Learning Loss with These Ideas

 - Design a solar oven with your child!
 The science behind it is pretty interesting, and allows your child to be creative.
 You can cook pretty much anything you like in the solar oven; experiment with different foods, from toast to eggs to even cookie dough!
 See instructions and explanations here.

 - Take a hike and visit a national park.
 All national parks, monuments, or forests have some sort of educational center with lots of activities.
 Learn about the great outdoors by participating in a Junior Rangers program, found at almost all national parks.
-If you don’t live near any national parks, or if it’s just too hot, you can also become a web-ranger!

 - Learn how to play a board game of choosing.
 Chess is an excellent choice as it can be done online or in person for free!
 It works your child’s brain, improves memory, and can even raise IQ.
 There are plenty of online tutorials and videos for children to use.